Is the 7-30 Waters a worthwhile cartridge for deer hunting?

 To do so, just resize the .30-30 case using a 7-30 Waters sizing die.
 Then, load it with a small power charge and shoot it in a 7-30 Waters firearm.
 This will expand the case to the proper dimensions.

-Once you have enough 7-30 Waters brass, it’s just a matter of selecting the proper 7mm (.284”) bullet (the same diameter bullet used in the 7mm Mauser and 7mm Remington Magnum) to use and then working up a couple different loads using a reputable reloading manual.
+Once you have enough 7-30 Waters brass, it’s just a matter of selecting the proper 7mm (.284”) bullet (the same diameter bullet used in the 7mm Mauser, 7mm-08, .280 Remington, .280 Ackley Improved, and 7mm Rem Mag) to use and then working up a couple different loads using a reputable reloading manual.
 Fortunately, there are a lot of quality 7mm bullets produced by the major ammo companies like Hornady, Nosler, Sierra, and Speer.
-Among others, the 120 grain Nosler ballistic tip and the Speer 130 grain BTSP are especially popular.

 7. The 7-30 Waters can be improved upon through reloading